-Shares of Convertible Preferred Stock are convertible, at the option of the holder, into shares of the Company's common stock at a conversion value determined by dividing the Series A original issue price or the Series B original issue price, as the case may be, by the applicable conversion price.
-The Series A conversion price, initially \$1.00, in effect at the time of the conversion, subject to certain antidilution adjustments, and the Series B conversion price, initially \$1.00, in effect at the time of the conversion, subject to certain antidilution adjustments, are collectively referred to as the "Conversion Price".
-All outstanding shares of Convertible Preferred Stock automatically convert into common stock upon the closing of a qualified firm commitment underwritten public offering in which the Company sells shares of its common stock at a price to the public of at least \$2.50 per share, and resulting in at least \$50.0 million of gross proceeds to the Company.
-In the event of a public offering that is not a qualified public offering, the Convertible Preferred Stock may convert at the written election of at least 60% of the holders of the Convertible Preferred Stock, voting together as a single class on an as-converted basis.
+Shares of Convertible Preferred Stock were convertible, at the option of the holder, into shares of the Company's common stock at a conversion value determined by dividing the Series A original issue price or the Series B original issue price, as the case may be, by the applicable conversion price.
+The Series A conversion price of \$7.180193 (which reflects the stock split described in Note 2) and the Series B conversion price of \$7.180193 (which reflects the stock split described in Note 2) are collectively referred to as the "Conversion Price".
+All outstanding shares of Convertible Preferred Stock automatically converted into common stock upon the closing of the Company's IPO.